 ROMP does this in a variety of ways:

-- Poetry Contests: ROMP conducts an annual Oklahoma Poem Contest with cash prizes and other contests for specific events, such as the Pryor Creek Comic-Con where ROMP conducted a Hero Poem Contest and Founder’s Day with a Locust Grove poem.
+- Poetry Contests: ROMP conducts an annual Oklahoma Poem Contest with cash prizes and other contests for specific events, such as the Pryor Creek Comic-Con where ROMP conducts an annual Pop Culture Hero Poem Contest and Founder’s Day with a Locust Grove poem.
+Other seasonal contests are also offered.
+These contests have no entry fee and always have cash prizes.

-The museum particularly needs funding for the following:
+The museum particularly needs funding for these items:

-- Rent, insurance, property tax, and utility bills at both the museum and the rummage store
+- Rent, insurance, and utility bills (gas, electric, water/sewer, internet, phone) at the rummage store and museum

 - Prize monies, medals, and certificates for poem and art contests that ROMP sponsors